Ajanta Neog

-Ajanta Neog (born 1964) is an Indian politician who is currently serving as the Minister of Finance and Women and Child Development in the Government of Assam since May 2021.
+Ajanta Neog (born 1964) is an Indian politician who served as the Minister of Finance and Women and Child Development in the Government of Assam from 2021 to 2026.
 She is the first woman Finance Minister of Assam.
 She has been representing the Golaghat Assembly seat consecutively for the past five terms since 2001.
 She also holds the record for being the longest-serving female legislator of Assam.

 Currently, she is a member of the Bharatiya Janata Party which she joined in December 2020.

 Early life and education

 Ajanta Neog was born in Guwahati to late Sasadhar Das and late Rebati Das.
 Her mother Rebati Das, was a former Member of the Assam Legislative Assembly representing Jalukbari constituency.
 She completed MA, LLB and LLM from Gauhati University and is an alumna of Handique Girls College.
 After completing her education, she practised law as an advocate at Gauhati High Court for a few years.